troy-lamerton/editor-for-quest/README.md

 - Open: Large door
 ```

-Performs the Open action on the scene object.
+Open a named door by doing the Open action on the scene object.